Cale Passmore University of Saskatchewan

-Prior work includes: Building and maintaining an international, online learning commons and virtual community center for rural and indigenous populations; employing hermeneutic phenomenology to resolve dilemmas in self-reported experiences; advances in neurophenomenology as a tool for verifying qualitative data;
+Prior work includes: Building and maintaining an international, online learning commons and virtual community center for rural and Indigenous populations; employing hermeneutic phenomenology to resolve dilemmas in self-reported experiences; advances in neurophenomenology as a tool for verifying qualitative data;

-+ Race, class, culture, and marginalization
++ Race, ethnicity, class, culture, and marginalization

-+ Indigenous relationships with technology (primarily digital)
++ Indigenous relationships with emerging technologies

 + Phenomenology, language, and narrative

 + Psychology of meaning-making